zipkinlab/Policies/Project_Completion_Guidelines.md

 - [ ] Giving a plain language project description.
 In most cases, this will be the paper's abstract.
 - [ ] Including contact information for authors, and if data are proprietary, for data creators/owners.
 - [ ] Making it pretty by including a snazzy graphic as a thumbnail.

+## GitHub project checklist
+The GitHub project checklist is located on the lab Teams site (Files -> GitHub -> GitHub Project Checklist.docx) or at [this link](https://michiganstate.sharepoint.com/:w:/r/sites/STUOT-ResearchGroup/Shared%20Documents/General/GitHub/Github%20Project%20Checklist.docx?d=w2c29be3eda324515bb264af68f3b242f&csf=1&web=1&e=nTAR5Y).
+There is also a spreadsheet of different lab repositories and what needs to be done, for use by the lab's GitHub managers [at this link](https://michiganstate.sharepoint.com/:x:/r/sites/STUOT-ResearchGroup/Shared%20Documents/General/GitHub/GithubProjects.xlsx?d=w6e21ffea9efe45ce993b24157dfe59be&csf=1&web=1&e=YyG1hF)